longkunxuluke/longkunxuluke.github.io/_pages/about.md

 I earned my PhD in computational chemistry at the Australian National University in 2022, under the supervision of Prof. Michelle Coote.
-Afterward, I worked at Samsung R&D Institute China - Beijing (SRC-B) and Dongyangguang New Energy Research Institute (HEC), where I am a core R&D member, leads several projects.
+Afterward, I worked at Samsung R&D Institute China - Beijing (SRC-B) and Dongyangguang New Energy Research Institute (HEC), where I am a core R&D member and lead several projects.
 My research interests focus on the intersection of computational chemistry, deep learning, advanced computing, image processing and electronic materials (e.g., battery, capacitor, OLED, semiconductor, drugs).
 I have published 10+ papers in journals including JACS, Nature Communication, JCTC, JPCL, JPCC, JPCA.
 My research was highlighted in AI for Science Global Outlook 2023 Edition,